Darshan755415/Darshan/README.md

 Portfoloi Projects

+ - SQL

- - SQL - Airline Dashboard
+   Project - Airline Dashboard

-   Airline-db is a database contines flights data related to trasctions, tickets, flights, airports and flights shedules etc. detailed code have been provided.
+   Description : Airline-db is a database contines flights data related to trasctions, tickets, flights, airports and flights shedules etc. detailed code have been provided.

+   Skills: Data Wrangling, Data Collection,Statistical Analysis, Machine Learning, Data Visualization.

+   Technology: SQL

+   Result: Completed all the 30 quaires using various functions from SQL.
+This has enhanced our skills relevant to data Sql code.

  - PYTHON CAPSTONE PROJECT

-   Code: Python Capstone .ipynb
+   Code : Python Capstone .ipynb

-   Description:  This project involve's loading the data, cleaning and preparing it, fixing any missing values, doing exploratory data analysis and also includes 10 tasks.
+   Description : This project involve's loading the data, cleaning and preparing it, fixing any missing values, doing exploratory data analysis and also includes 10 tasks.

    Skills: Data Wrangling, Exploratory Data Analysis, Statistical Analysis, Machine Learning, Data Visualization, Communication